Agent

 Use streamEvents when building interactive UIs — it lets you detect pauses in real time and prompt the user immediately.
 Use call for programmatic flows that handle events automatically.
 Complete runnable examples: agentscope-examples/documentation/.../hitl/PermissionHITLExample.java.

-Set session(...) and sessionKey(...) on the builder and the agent persists and recovers automatically: every call writes AgentState back; on the next startup with the same key, it loads.
+Set stateStore(...) on the builder and the agent persists and recovers automatically: every call writes AgentState back; the next time you call with the same (userId, sessionId), it loads.
+The agent instance is stateless with respect to sessions — the slot is chosen per-call from the RuntimeContext (falling back to defaultSessionId).

 import java.nio.file.Paths;